Diane Keaton

 Diane Keaton and Keanu Reeves

 Diane Keaton is currently not married.
-The actress isn't bothered by this: "I don't think my life is worse because I don't have a husband."
+The actress doesn't let it bother her: "I don't think my life is worse because I don't have a husband."

 Keaton has two adopted children: a daughter, Dexter (adopted in 1996), and a son, Duke (in 2001).
-Diane decided to become a mother almost at 50, driven by her father's death, which she found very hard to deal with.
+Diane decided to become a mother at nearly 50, motivated by her father's death, which hit her very hard.
 "Motherhood completely changed me.
-It's the most amazing experience of my life," the actress shared.
+It's been the most amazing experience of my life," the actress shared.

 Diane Keaton with her children